Audience: Scylla and Apache Cassandra developers

 To free up disk space and speed up reads, Scylla must do compaction operations.
 Compaction is the process of reading several SSTables, then writing one SSTable containing the merged, most recent, information.

 By default, Scylla starts a compaction task whenever a new SSTable is written.
 This results in lower total storage use.

 Only one compaction operation on the same table can run at a time, so compaction may be postponed if there is an ongoing compression.
 Compaction will not start when the system is already shutting down.

-Scylla implements the same three compaction strategies as Cassandra.
+Scylla implements the same three compaction strategies as Apache Cassandra.

 This means that the system has several size tiers (small SSTables, large SSTables, even-larger SSTables) and in each tier there are roughly the same number of files.
 When one tier is full, the system merges all its tables to one table in the next tier.

 Choose the SizeTieredCompactionStrategy if rows are written once and never modified (or written a few times and then not modified again).
 In that case, each row will eventually end up being written as a whole to one compacted SSTable, and reads are efficient.
 But continuously modifying existing rows will result in each row being split across several SSTables, making reads slow.
 This doesn’t happen in leveled compaction (see below).

 There are two other disadvantages of size-tiered compaction, even if the workload is write-mostly.